juntyr/compression-safeguards/docs/index.md

-# Fearless lossy compression with `compression-safeguards`
+# Safe and Fearless lossy compression with `compression-safeguards`

 Lossy compression [^1] can be *scary* as valuable information or features of the data may be lost.

-By using safeguards to **guarantee** your safety requirements, lossy compression can be applied safely and *without fear*.
+By using safeguards to **guarantee** your safety requirements, lossy compression can be applied *safely* and *without fear*.

 With the `compression-safeguards` package, you can: